1000 N. West Street #1200, Wilmington, DE 19801

 So study your picture book manuscript.
 Read it aloud.
 Have someone read it aloud to you.
 Have more than one person read it aloud to you.
 Note places where the manuscript is especially pleasant to hear.
 Keep those.
 And keep working on the rest until the book sings.

-Once you know those things, you’ll have three very important balls in the air as a picture book juggler.
-Good luck with that.
+Once you know those things, you’ll have three very important balls in the air as a picture book juggler and be on your way to picture book writing success!

 With over 100 books in publication, Jan Fields writes both chapter books for children and mystery novels for adults.
 She’s also known for a variety of experiences teaching writing, from one session SCBWI events to lengthier Highlights Foundation workshops to these blog posts for the Institute of Children’s Literature.
 As a former ICL instructor, Jan enjoys equipping writers for success in whatever way she can.